Brocken: Flora

-The harsh climate of the Brocken makes it a habitat for rare species.
+The harsh climate of Brocken makes it a habitat for rare species.
 The mountain's summit is a subalpine zone with flora and fauna almost comparable to those of north Scandinavia and the Alps.

-The Brocken is the only mountain in Germany's Central Uplands whose summit lies above the treeline, so that only very small spruce grow there and much of it is covered by a dwarf shrub heathland.
+Brocken is the only mountain in Germany's Central Uplands whose summit lies above the natural treeline, so that only very small spruce grow there and much of it is covered by a dwarf shrub heathland.
 In the Brocken Garden, established in 1890, flora are nurtured by national park employees; visitors are allowed to view it as part of regular guided tours.
-The garden does not just display plants from the Brocken, but also high mountain flora from other regions and countries.
+The garden does not just display plants from Brocken, but also high mountain flora from other regions and countries.

-Amongst the typical species of the Brocken that are rarely if ever found elsewhere in North Germany and which occur above about (1050 m) are the variant of the alpine pasqueflower known as the Brocken flower or Brocken anemone (Pulsatilla alpina subsp. alba), hawkweeds like the Brocken hawkweed (Hieracium negrescens) and the alpine hawkweed (Hieracium alpinum), vernal grasses (Anthoxanthum), the lady's mantle (Alchemilla), the tormentil (Potentilla tormentilla), the alpine clubmoss (Diphasiastrum alpinum), the lichens, Iceland moss (Cetraria islandica) and reindeer lichen (Cladonia rangiferina).
-The crowberry is also referred to here as the Brocken myrtle (Brockenmyrte).
+Amongst the rare species of Brocken that are found nowhere else in northern Germany and which occur above about (1050 m) are the variant of the alpine pasqueflower known as the Brocken flower or Brocken anemone (Pulsatilla alpina subsp. alba), hawkweeds like the Brocken hawkweed (Hieracium negrescens) and the alpine hawkweed (Hieracium alpinum), vernal grass (Anthoxanthum nipponicum), the alpine lady's mantle (Alchemilla alpina) and the alpine clubmoss (Diphasiastrum alpinum).

-On the raised bogs around the summit of the Brocken there are e.g. cottongrasses, sundews and the dwarf birch (Betula nana).
+On the raised bogs around the summit of Brocken there are typical bog species like cottongrasses, sundews, dwarf birch (Betula nana) and the black crowberry, which is also referred to here as Brocken myrtle (Brockenmyrte).